ross-wilkinson/ross-wilkinson.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal website and blog.
+I'll be using this website mainly to share information about my research and teaching experience.
+But, I'll also make the occassional blog post about research as well.

 # My research interests
-The biomechanics and physiology of human power output: (1) The contribution of muscular and non-muscular sources to mechanical power generation; and (2) The influence of riding posture and rider-bicycle interactions on gross efficiency and maximal mechanical power output during cycling.
+The biomechanics and physiology of human power output:
+* The contribution of muscular and non-muscular sources to mechanical power generation; and
+* The influence of riding posture and rider-bicycle interactions on gross efficiency and maximal mechanical power output during cycling.